pemn/Hourglass/README.md

-#Hourglass :hourglass:
+##Hourglass :hourglass:
 A 3D animated hourglass to remind you to take healthy breaks (5-10 minutes) every hour.
-When time is up it will play a sound and become "always on top" until turned over.
+When time is up it will play a sound and become "always on top" until turned.
 As simple as a physical hourglass but free, unbreakable and precise.
 Resizable, moveable and with transparent background (if supported by your desktop).